Alzheimers.net

 4 Ways Physical Therapy Slows the Symptoms of Alzheimer's

+While the decline that comes with Alzheimer’s disease is inevitable, you can take steps to slow the decline.
+Physical therapy is one approach that has been shown to improve symptoms of Alzheimer’s, as well as slow the progression of the disease.
 A physical therapist is an expert in movement and can help set up an exercise program that keeps your parent or senior loved one moving.
-Research continues to show that physical activity is one of the strongest ways to improve your brain health.
+Research continues to show that physical activity is one of the strongest ways to improve your parent’s brain health.
 Read more about how physical therapy can help slow the symptoms of Alzheimer’s.

-How Physical Therapy Slows the Symptoms of Alzheimer’s
+How physical therapy slows the symptoms of Alzheimer’s

 Regular physical activity throughout the stages of Alzheimer’s has been shown to improve: